NNPDF/nnpdf/doc/sphinx/source/n3fit/runcard_detailed.rst

 Running in parallel can be quite hard on memory and it is only advantageous when fitting on a GPU, where one can find a speed up equal to the number of models run in parallel (each model being a different replica).

-When running in parallel it might be advantageous (e.g., for debugging) to set the training validation split to be equal for all replicas, this can be done with the `same_trvl_per_replica: true` runcard flag.
+Running in parallel models produces the exact same pseudodata as the sequential runs.
+Note that numerical differences might be generated during the training

 In other words, in order to run several replicas in parallel in a machine (be it a big CPU or, most likely, a GPU)